jcirce/pressure-rig-software/readme.md

 ## 1. Plug tube in

-1. unplug fastener attachment piece from black pressure pipe
+1. unplug old tube or the white tube loop
-2. screw on attachment to fastener in the tube
+2. screw on attachment in the tube to the male threaded end *make sure tight with pliers
-3. plug attachment into black pipe thru hole in metal triangle
 4. make sure tube stands up on black wall

 ## 2. Prep Rig